go-graphite/go-carbon/rust/README.md

 Storage schema and aggregation files retain their Graphite INI syntax; the main configuration is TOML.
 Select the trie with `trie-index=true`, or the trigram backend with `trie-index=false`.
 The catalog is updated synchronously on admission, so there is no lossy realtime notification queue.

+With carbonserver enabled, `carbonserver.max-creates-per-second` limits admission of new metric names: an initial burst of N permits, refilled to N each second without accumulating unused permits. `0` (default) is unlimited; negative values are rejected.
+Excess arrivals are dropped, not queued.
+Existing indexed, cached, and in-flight metrics bypass this limit; dump restoration also bypasses it to preserve accepted data.
+Like Go, quota checks precede this budget and cache capacity checks follow it, so cache overflow can consume a permit.
+This limits admission, not the timing of later disk writes.
+Unlike Go's quota/trie-dependent wiring, Rust enforces it with either index and without a quotas file.
+Changing the limit requires a restart.

 ## Logging

 `[[logging]]` uses Go's `logger`, `file`, `level`, `encoding`, `encoding-time`, `encoding-duration`, and `sample-*` settings, implemented with `tracing` / `tracing-subscriber`.
 With no entries, logs go to stdout at info level in console format, as in Go.
 An explicit entry defaults to stderr/mixed/info.
 Legacy `[logging]` and `common.logfile` / `common.log-level` are accepted; the common options override the logging entries as in Go.